So here we are, another year comes to an end.

 The first image, top left, is one of my favorites.
 That one was shot with the ol’ nifty fifty, the legendary and super cheap Canon EF 50mm 1.8 adapted on my Sony.
 The location is Lampedusa, a small Italian island.
 It was right after sunset.
 The funny thing is that I went there to shoot the sunset over the cliffs, but of course – as customary for me – I was late and found no sunset.
 But instead, I found this stunning scene, with this deep blue sky, hazy because of the dust raised by moderate wind.
 The light from the drinks van was perfectly complementary to such blue, and I was just stunned by it.

-The vertical one is from Barcelona, at dawn.
+The vertical one showing a cloudy sky is from Barcelona, at dawn.
 I will write more about this amazing city, actually I won’t write about the city, rather about what I loved to photograph in the city 🙂

 Not the first time I’d shot the Milky Way, and definitely not the last.
 This was taken on Lake Tovel, in Trentino, Italy.
 I wasn’t sure about the settings to use and I may have ended using a lower-than-ideal ISO number to take this one.